nextflow-io/training/docs/nf_develop/4_pipeline.md

 !!! question "Exercise"

-    Create a channel named `ch_trimmed` from the `reads` output mix the `seqtk` `versions` output into the `ch_versions` channel.
+    Create a channel named `ch_trimmed` from the `SEQTK_TRIM.out.reads` output mix the `SEQTK_TRIM.out.versions` output with the `ch_versions` channel.

-    ```groovy title="workflows/mypipeline.nf" linenums="50"
+    ```groovy title="workflows/mypipeline.nf" linenums="46"
     ch_trimmed  = SEQTK_TRIM.out.reads
     ch_versions = ch_versions.mix(SEQTK_TRIM.out.versions.first())
     ```

-### Add custom parameters
+!!! note

-Parameter names should be unique and easily identifiable.
-Default values should be added to your `nextflow.config` file within the `params` scope.
+    The `first` operator is used to emit the first item from `SEQTK_TRIM.out.versions` to avoid duplication.

 ### Additional configuration options

 To prevent changing the nf-core modules, additional configuration options can be applied to a module using scopes within configuration files.

 The configuration of modules is commonly added to the `modules.conf` file in the `conf` folder.
 Process selectors (e.g., `withName`) are used to apply configuration to modules selectively.
-Process selectors must be used within the process scope.
+Process selectors must be used within the `process` scope.

-Extra configuration may be applied as directives by using `args`.
+Extra configuration may also be applied as directives by using `args`.
 You can find many examples of how arguments are added to modules in nf-core pipelines, for example, the nf-core/rnaseq [modules.config](https://github.com/nf-core/rnaseq/blob/master/conf/modules.config) file.

 !!! question "Exercise"

-    Add this snippet to your `conf/modules.config` file to save fastp reports in folders named using `meta.id`.
+    Add this snippet to your `conf/modules.config` file to save the trimmed fastq files reports in folders named using `meta.id`.

     ```console title="conf/modules.config" linenums="31"
     withName: 'SEQTK_TRIM' {